Overview

 Notes

-01/13/2023 2:21 PM Cole Dickinson In 2022 Cole Dickison update the EIP for EOL.
+01/13/2023 2:21 PM Deirdre Francks In 2022 Cole Dickison update the EIP for EOL.
 170 acres were removed from acres surveyed in 2021 because these acres were surveyed outside of the Tahoe Basin (in Truckee).
 Similarly in 2022 24.8 acres were reported for acres surveyed, but in addition to this number the entire shoreline of Stampede reservoir was surveyed by the League for AIS.
 This was not included in the acreage total as it was outside of the Tahoe Basin.

 03/03/2022 11:45 AM Beth Vollmer In 2021, 3 new invasive species locations were detected.
 However, I have removed them from the accomplishments because they are outside of the Lake Tahoe Basin.